ifelipebj/PrometheeTools/README.md

 | ...              |             |             |             |     |

 Where:
-- `Alternatives` are the names or identifiers of the alternatives being evaluated.
+- `Alternative` are the names or identifiers of the alternatives being evaluated.
 - `Criterion 1`, `Criterion 2`, etc. are placeholders for the specific names of your criteria.